-- Anything specifically listed in this benefits booklet as not covered or excluded, regardless of medical necessity. - Any condition, disease, ailment, injury, or diagnostic service to the extent that benefits are provided or persons are eligible for coverage under Title XVIII of the Social Security Act of 1965, including amendments, except as otherwise required by federal law. - Conditions that federal, state or local law requires to be treated in a public facility. - Any condition, disease, illness, or injury that occurs in the course of employment, if the member, employer or carrier is liable or responsible for the specific medical charge (1) according to a final adjudication of the claim under a state's workers' compensation laws, or (2) by an order of a state Industrial Commission or other applicable regulatory agency approving a settlement agreement. - Basic life or work-related or medical disability examinations. - Benefits that are provided by any governmental unit except as required by law. - Services that are ordered by a court that are otherwise excluded from benefits under this Plan. - Any condition suffered as a result of any act of war or while on active or reserve military duty. - Services in excess of any benefit period maximum or lifetime maximum. - Received prior to the member's effective date. - Received after the coverage termination date, regardless of when the treated condition occurred, and regardless of whether the care is a continuation of care received prior to the termination. - Received from a dental or medical department maintained by or on behalf of an employer, a mutual benefit association, labor union, trust or similar person or group. - Day care services, chore services, attendant care services, homemaker services, companion care services, foster care services. - Hair analysis, excluding arsenic. - Transportation of portable X-ray equipment and personnel to home or nursing home, transportation of portable EKG to facility or other location. - Emergency response systems. - Alternative medicine services, which are unproven preventive or treatment modalities, also described as alternative, integrative, or complementary medicine, whether performed by a physician or any other provider.
+- Anything specifically listed in this benefits booklet as not covered or excluded, regardless of medical necessity. - Any condition, disease, ailment, injury, or diagnostic service to the extent that benefits are provided or persons are eligible for coverage under Title XVIII of the Social Security Act of 1965, including amendments, except as otherwise required by federal law. - Conditions that federal, state or local law requires to be treated in a public facility. - Any condition, disease, illness, or injury that occurs in the course of employment, if the member, employer or carrier is liable or responsible for the specific medical charge (1) according to a final adjudication of the claim under a state's workers' compensation laws, or (2) by an order of a state Industrial Commission or other applicable regulatory agency approving a settlement agreement. - Basic life or work-related or medical disability examinations. - Benefits that are provided by any governmental unit except as required by law. - Services that are ordered by a court that are otherwise excluded from benefits under this Plan. - Any condition suffered as a result of any act of war or while on active or reserve military duty. - Services in excess of any benefit period maximum or lifetime maximum. - Received prior to the member's effective date. - Received after the coverage termination date, regardless of when the treated condition occurred, and regardless of whether the care is a continuation of care received prior to the termination. - Received from a dental or medical department maintained by or on behalf of an employer, a mutual benefit association, labor union, trust or similar person or group. - Day care services, chore services, attendant care services, homemaker services, companion care services, foster care services. - Hair analysis, excluding arsenic. - Transportation of portable X-ray equipment and personnel to home or nursing home, transportation of portable EKG to facility or other location. - Emergency response systems. - Charges incurred due to injuries received in a motor vehicle accident involving any motor vehicle for which no-fault insurance is available, regardless of whether any such policy is designated as secondary to health coverage.